rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 This creates the local ChromaDB vector store.

-Step 2 — Run the RAG advisor
+Step 2 — Run the RAG notebook

 Open: